nanocosmos/docs/docs/webrtc/nanostream_webrtc_multiple_webcasts.md

 We will now:
 - sign in to the server
 - request the device lists for both instances
-- start the webcasts once we have a preview
+- start the webcasts once we have a preview (prepared in last step)

 After we signed in successfully, we can call [getDevices()](./nanostream_webrtc_api#getdevices),<br>
 this will emit the [ReceivedDeviceList()](./nanostream_webrtc_api/#RtcUser+event_ReceivedDeviceList) event when succeeding.<br>
-In this example we simply start the broadcasts immediately once the previews have succeeded.
+In this example we simply start the broadcasts immediately once the [StartPreviewSuccess()](./nanostream_webrtc_api/#RtcUser+event_StartPreviewSuccess) events have been fired.

 ```js
 camUser.on('SignInSuccess', function(event) {